 These trees can easily integrate themselves into most garden settings and sizes.
 Whether planted alongside companions or used as a stand-alone feature tree outside, this special cultivar will need a few basic growing conditions to thrive and bloom prolifically.
 Planting should be done in spring to early summer.

-Ideal Sun for Southern Magnolia
+Ideal Sun for Magnolia Teddy Bear

 Full sun is preferred but this tree will also be able to grow and thrive in partly shaded positions.
 It is recommended that this plant receives about 5 to 6 hours of sun each day.
 A lack of sufficient light will cause poor growth.